 Reduced Fed support reflected in January bond-buying plan

-NEW YORK Dec 30 (Reuters) - The Federal Reserve plans to purchase about $40 billion in longer-dated federal government debt in 18 operations in January, the New York Fed said on Monday, reflecting the U.S. central bank's decision to trim its support for the economy.
+NEW YORK (Reuters) - The Federal Reserve plans to purchase about $40 billion in longer-dated federal government debt in 18 operations next month, the New York Fed said on Monday, reflecting the U.S. central bank's decision to trim its support for the economy.

-In what came as a surprise to some investors, the Fed this month decided to cut its bond-buying program, known as quantitative easing, by $10 billion to $75 billion per month.
-It reduced both Treasuries and mortgage bond purchases by $5 billion each.
+In what came as a surprise to some investors, earlier this month the Fed decided to cut its bond-buying program, known as quantitative easing, by $10 billion to $75 billion per month.
+It reduced purchases of both Treasuries and mortgage bonds by $5 billion each.